-Designed for intellectually curious, motivated students, honors courses are open to any College of Arts and Sciences student who has completed 15 credits at Shenandoah University and has a cumulative GPA of 3.5 or higher.
+Designed for intellectually curious, motivated students, honors courses are open to any College of Arts and Sciences or School of Business student who has completed 15 credits at Shenandoah University and has a cumulative GPA of 3.5 or higher.

-All honors courses complement the Shenandoah University General Education program and the College of Arts and Science’s dedication to advancement in knowledge, critical thinking and communication.
+All honors courses complement the Shenandoah University General Education program and the College of Arts and Science and School of Business’s dedication to advancement in knowledge, critical thinking and communication.

 Each course will enhance your learning process by emphasizing the multidisciplinary nature of any career or scholarly activity.
 Advanced instruction in communication, reflection, and ethical reasoning will also be a key component throughout your honors academic experience.

-In addition to the above mentioned honors courses, students who are admitted to the CAS Honors Program will also take three honors seminars.
-These seminars are exclusively for CAS honors students and focus on how to make a difference within global and local communities.
+In addition to the above mentioned honors courses, students who are admitted to the Shenandoah University Honors Program will also take three honors seminars.
+These seminars are exclusively for honors students and focus on how to make a difference within global and local communities.

 HON 101: Global Citizenship